akolbo/starter-theme/README.md

 # Topic Headings

-1. Descriptive Topics

-1. Objective Topics - Quantifiable or you can prove exist.
+1. Objective Characteristics Topics - Quantifiable.
+Desicribes a portion of the business that you can prove exists.
     2. We *are/have/do/make* this
     2. Jon's hair *is* brown.
     2. Our supporters *are* the following companies.